lablnet/PHP-URL/README.md

 # PHP-URL
-## This package can extract url and grap screenshort form url.
+## This package can manipulate URLs and capture a screenshot of a page.

-It can perform
+It can perform several operations with URLs like:

- 1. Extract Url data
- 2. Snapshot form url
- 3. Random slug
+- Cenerate the slug part from a text string
+- Retrieve the contents of the respective page
+- Extract the page title, meta description, keywords, images
+- Capture a screenshot using the Google Page Speed API